25. OF Michael Conforto

 Prediction: Yamamoto signs with the Boston Red Sox

-Given his current pace, Cody Bellinger could end up singing the second-richest deal among all free agents in 2023.
-Bellinger has been on fire in his first year with the Cubs, putting up numbers akin to his 2019 MVP season while providing his usual excellent defense in center field.
+Coming off a tremendous year, Cody Bellinger could end up singing the second-richest deal among all free agents in 2023.
+Bellinger caught fire in his first year with the Cubs, putting up numbers akin to his 2019 MVP season while providing his usual excellent defense in center field.
 The Cubs took a chance on the 27-year-old last offseason, and it has paid dividends.
 Opting not to trade him at the deadline — even though it may have been shrewd to do so — leads us to believe there may be an extension already in the works.
 If they want to lock him up long-term, the Cubbies may have to shell out upwards of $200 million for the lefty slugger.
 The Cubs have the funds (and the motivation) to get such a deal done.

 Prediction: Bellinger re-signs with the Chicago Cubs